-The most ignored item in every schedule, the plan must accommodate for this adversity as per document.
-It depends on nature of work performed in a specific area.
-It may adverse for some activities more & other for others negligible.
+The most ignored item in every schedule, the plan must accommodate for this adversity as per the document.
+It depends on the nature of work performed in a specific area.
+It may adverse for some activities more & others for other negligible.
 Track those activities & try to apply Activity Codes too have a better check time to time.

 The Client Representative should be experienced enough in understanding the Contract and the other specifications as well as proficient in scheduling software being used.

 There may needs a number of meeting between both parties to adjust the baseline before approving or accepting.
 The Owner should have include most of the conditions at Tendering stage to avoid later conflicts between both parties.

 One Small Request: